2020 AIME II Solutions

 Solution:

-Use coordinates Square is in the top row, so (hence as is odd) and its center is Square is in the bottom row, so its column is with i.e. and its center is Since and are odd, is even, so the midpoint of the two centers has integer coordinates; its square number is Its column lies between and so the line passes through the center of square and square sits immediately to its left in the same row.
+Use column-row coordinates.
+Square is in the top row, so (hence as is odd) and its center is Square is in the bottom row, so its column is with i.e. and its center is Since and are odd, is even, so the midpoint of the two centers has integer coordinates; its square number is Its column lies between and so the line passes through the center of square and square sits immediately to its left in the same row.

 Square lies only in that row, and the line crosses that row’s horizontal strip in a segment centered (by symmetry) at the center of square extending to each side, where is the slope.
 So the line meets the interior of square exactly when that is i.e. (a vertical line, fails).